microdee/UE4-SpaceMouse/README.md

 Upon updating from prior versions please delete both HIDUE and SpaceMouse plugins from your Engine or Project plugins folder!

+1. Editor settings is moved to Plugins -> SpaceMouse to follow conventions
-1. HIDUE is now demoted to a module instead of an entire plugin
+2. HIDUE is now demoted to a module instead of an entire plugin
-2. This repository now only contains the plugin itself which you can also directly submodule now in your code projects if you wish.
+3. This repository now only contains the plugin itself which you can also directly submodule now in your code projects if you wish.

 # About